RubenDillon/cybele/Thinfinity-VirtualUI/v3/developer/readme.md

 Download and configure the virtual UI
 =

-1. Ask to your Account Manager for the VirtualUI trial and download a trial from the following link https://www.cybelesoft.com/es/thinfinity/virtualui/
+1. Ask to your Account Manager for the VirtualUI trial key and download a trial from the following link https://www.cybelesoft.com/es/thinfinity/virtualui/

 2. Run the VirtualUI to deploy the application but only select "Development environment" using the defaults (C:\Program Files\Thinfinity\VirtualUI)